themaplelab/swan/README.md

 ### 1. Dump SIL using either `swan-swiftc` or `swan-xcodebuild`

 You can dump SIL for Xcode projects with `swan-xcodebuild`.
-Give it the same arguments you give `xcodebuild`, but put them after `--`.
-If you specify a single architecture with `-arch`, the build time will be faster and `swan-xcodebuild` will have less output to parse.
-See below for information on how to build with `xcodebuild`.
+Give it the same arguments you give `xcodebuild`, but put them after `--` (`swan-xcodebuild` specific arguments go before).
+If you specify a single architecture with `-arch`, the build time will be faster, and `swan-xcodebuild` will have less output to parse.

+It will build your project and then dump the SIL to the `swan-dir/` directory.
+You can optionally specify an alternative directory name with `--swan-dir`.

 ```
 swan-xcodebuild -- -project MyProject.xcodeproj -scheme MyScheme -arch arm64
 ```

-It will build your project and then dump the SIL to the `swan-dir/` directory.
-You can optionally specify an alternative directory name with `--swan-dir`.

-The same idea applies for `swan-swiftc`, which dumps SIL for single `.swift` files, but you simply specify the Swift file.
+The same idea applies for `swan-swiftc`, which dumps SIL for single `.swift` files, and you only need to specify the Swift file.

 ```
 swan-swiftc -- MyFile.swift
 ```
 #### Generating Xcode projects

 To build your project with `(swan-)xcodebuild` you need an `.xcodeproj`.
 If your project uses the **Swift Package Manager (SPM)**, you will need to generate a `.xcodeproj` for your project, which you can do with `swift package generate-xcodeproj`.
 If you use **CocoaPods**, make sure to use `-workspace` instead of `-project`.
 You can also look into adding [XcodeGen](https://github.com/yonaskolb/XcodeGen) to your project to generate the `.xcodeproj`.
-If you are unsure what schemes or targets you can build, you can use `-list` with `xcodebuild`.
-If you can build your project with `xcodebuild`, you can build your project with `swan-xcodebuild`.
+If you are unsure what schemes or targets you can build, you can use `-list`.

 ### 2. Analysis

-The analysis is work in progress and has no default sources/sinks.
-You can use the `driver.jar` to analyze the SIL in the `swan-dir/`.
+The analysis currently has no default specification.
+Use the `driver.jar` to analyze the SIL in the `swan-dir/`.
 You can use `-h` to view the driver options.

 ```
 java -jar driver.jar -j basic-spec.json swan-dir/